Residence permit for studies

 It's therefore important that you pay the first tuition fee instalment as soon as the university has sent instructions to you for payment.
 This should happen soon after you've received your admissions notification.
 Your university will notify the Swedish Migration Agency when your offer of admission is finalised.

 When should I apply for a residence permit?

-In order to receive your residence permit in time for you to begin your studies in Sweden, you should submit your residence permit application as soon as possible after having received your Notification of Selection Results.
+To receive your residence permit in time for you to begin your studies in Sweden, you should submit your residence permit application as soon as possible after you:

 Citizens of Switzerland need a residence permit to study in Sweden.